 Integrating Risk Management Techniques and Lessons Learned

-Organizations can enhance their risk management capabilities by integrating proven risk management techniques and lessons learned from existing risk scenarios:
+Organizations can enhance their risk management capabilities by integrating proven risk management techniques and lessons learned from existing enterprise risk management scenarios:

 a.
 Assigning roles and responsibilities:

-Clearly defining risk management roles and responsibilities at all levels of the organization ensures accountability and promotes a risk-aware culture.
+Clearly defining risk management roles and responsibilities at all levels identify the role players who contributed to the initiation of a risk lifecycle within the organization ensures accountability and promotes a risk-aware culture.

 b.
 Establishing risk tolerance: